Dado Joint vs Rabbet Joint — When to Use Each in Your Projects

 Strength Comparison — Load Testing Results

-For shelf support under vertical load, dados are stronger.
-Full stop.
-The mechanical capture of the dado distributes load along the entire depth of the groove rather than concentrating stress at a glue line or fastener point.
-In informal tests I’ve run in my own shop — loading shelves to failure using buckets of water and a bathroom scale — dado-joined shelves in ¾-inch plywood handled sustained loads above 80 pounds per shelf before showing any deflection at the joint.
-Rabbet-joined shelves used as substitutes failed the joint or showed joint movement at roughly 40 to 50 pounds under the same span.
+The mechanical capture distributes load along the entire depth of the groove rather than concentrating stress at a single glue line or fastener point.
+In informal tests I’ve run in my own shop, loading shelves to failure with buckets of water and a bathroom scale, dado-joined shelves in ¾-inch plywood held sustained loads above 80 pounds per shelf before showing any deflection at the joint itself.
+Rabbet-joined shelves used as substitutes showed joint movement or outright failure somewhere around 40 to 50 pounds under the same span.

 Which Joint for Your Project — Decision Guide